 Jazz Chord Lines and Phrases

-One of the biggest issues guitarists face when learning chords is that they spend time learning shapes on the fretboard, but when it comes time to applying these shapes to a tune in a jam, they fall flat, sound too technical, and lack the vocabulary needed to interact with the soloist.
+One of the biggest issues guitarists face when learning chords is they know shapes, but when it comes time to applying these shapes in a jam session, they fall flat.

-There are many great compers and chord soloists out there that you can study, but three of my favorites are Ed Bickert, Joe Pass, and Lenny Breau.
+There are many great compers and chord soloists out there to study, but three of the best are Ed Bickert, Joe Pass, and Lenny Breau.

-To expand your chord vocabulary in this way, pick a chord line or two, you can transcribe them or learn them from a transcribed source, and work those lines over any tune you are studying in the woodshed.
+To expand your chord vocabulary, pick a chord line, you can transcribe it or learn it from a book, and work that line over any tune you’re studying.

-This could mean that every time the chord progression for the line you learned, ii-V-I for example, occurs in the tune, you practice applying the chord line you learned to those progressions in order to hear and feel how that line sits over different parts of the tune.
+This could mean that every time the chords for the line, ii-V-I for example, comes up, you apply the chord line to those changes.

-If you are unsure of where to start when it comes to learning chord lines and phrases, check out my “5 Joe Pass Chord Lines Every Guitarist Should Know” article to get started working out chord vocabulary in the woodshed.
+If you’re unsure of where to start when it comes to learning chord lines and phrases, check out my “141 Jazz Guitar Licks” article.

 How to Learn Jazz Melodies

-When it comes to learning melodies on the guitar, there are two main approaches that we can take, single-note melody lines or chord melody arrangements.
+When it comes to learning melodies on guitar, there are two approaches that you take:

-As well, melody lines are a great resource for improvising, as all of the notes of the melody fit over the progression and can be used as quotes, or as the main source of melodic content when soloing over any Jazz tune on the guitar.
+All of the notes in the melody fit the progression, and can be used as quotes or the main source of melodic content when soloing over any tune.

-Whenever you are learning a new Jazz tune, keep in mind that it is the melody that makes the tune.
-Jazz tunes will often have similar, or the exact same, chord progressions to that of other tunes, and so it is the melody that makes each tune unique.
+Whenever you learn a tune, keep in mind that it’s the melody that makes the tune.
+Jazz tunes often have similar, or the exact same, chord progressions to other tunes, so it’s the melody that makes each tune unique.

 Some of the greatest advice I ever received, and that I’ll pass along to you, was from my teacher Roddy Ellias.

-In one of our lessons Roddy told me that someone should be able to walk in on my soloing over a tune mid solo, and without hearing the melody beforehand, know exactly what tune I am playing by my use of the melody in my playing.
+In a lesson, Roddy told me that someone should be able to walk in mid solo, and without hearing the melody know exactly what tune I’m playing.

 Where to Learn Melodies

-- Learn the melody in a lower octave on the guitar.
+- Learn the melody in a lower octave.

-- Learn the melody in an upper octave on the guitar.
+- Learn the melody in an upper octave.

 - Learn the melody in frets 1-4.